mlava/better-tasks/README.md

   - Available when filtering to Completed tasks only.
 - Project grouping in dashboard
   - group tasks by project (with a “No Project” bucket).
+- Full-page dashboard mode
+  - Expand the dashboard to fill Roam’s main content area (with a dedicated command palette entry).
+  - Full-page layout includes a persistent, collapsible, resizable filters sidebar with grouped sections.

 - Added unified pickers and in-memory indexes for Projects, Waiting-for, and Context across inline pills, dashboard menus, and the create/convert prompt; options refresh from your configured attributes and clean up when removed.
 - Picklist exclusions (Projects / Context / Waiting-for)